SwapnopamMitra/x86-float32-output-divergence/README.md

 # divergence-verifier

-Independent harness for reproducing a hardware-dependent output divergence in float32 computation across commodity hardware.
+Independent harness for reproducing output divergence in float32 computation across commodity hardware, on both CPU and GPU execution paths.

-This repository contains the harness only.
-It contains nothing about how the divergence is resolved or whether resolution is possible.
+This repository contains the harness and the captured manifests.
+It contains nothing about how divergence is resolved or whether resolution is possible.

 ---

 ## What this is

-Three scripts and two manifests.

-The manifests record a run on two distinct hardware configurations — Intel Core i5-12450HX (WSL2, kernel 6.6.87.2) and Intel Xeon @ 2.20GHz (kernel 6.6.122+) — in which:

-- the binary hash was identical across both nodes
-- the input corpus hash was identical across both nodes
-- the raw output hash **differed** across both nodes
+A capture-and-compare harness plus a set of manifests recording real divergence findings on real hardware.

+The manifests record two independent findings:

+**CPU finding — hardware-dependent divergence.**
+Five distinct CPU configurations, same binary hash, same input hash, **five different output hashes**.

+**GPU finding — path-dependent divergence.**
+Two GPU architectures (Tesla T4 sm_75, RTX 3050 sm_86), six different
+kernels.
+Same kernel across GPUs produces identical output.
+Different kernels on the same GPU produce different output.

 Same program.
 Same input.
-Different hardware.
-Different output.
+Different execution → different output.
 The manifests are the record.
 The scripts reproduce the conditions.

 ---